Manipur: Women's vigilante group cracks down on illicit liquor sale

 Also Read: Assam: LJM stages protest over attacks on Hindus in Bangladesh

-These Meira Paibis actively involved in checking the illegal sale of liquor for the past many years in the area seized over 200 bottles of Indian-made foreign liquors and bears worth over Rs 10 lakhs in the local markets.
+These Meira Paibis have been actively involved in checking the illegal sale of liquor for the past many years in the area seized over 200 bottles of Indian-made foreign liquors and bears worth over Rs 10 lakhs in the local markets.

 The confiscated items included several branded liquor bottles and other intoxicating items.